jwdevos/openbsd_firewall_ansible/README.md

 * check for state in playbooks, should only be allowed in vars

 **project explanation**
-* breaks with multiple interfaces as external
+* pf template breaks with multiple interfaces as external